redwoodjs/redwood/docs/docs/deploy/baremetal.md

 Since pm2 is not added by default, you will need to take some additional action to include this into your project.
 For 'local' mode (the default) you will run the command `yarn add pm2` to add this as a project dependency in your `packages.json`.
 From here everything else is automated.

-If you choose to run pm2 'globally' you would need to follow the pm2 projects instructions for setting this up.  https://pm2.keymetrics.io/docs/usage/quick-start/
+If you choose to run pm2 'globally' you would need to follow the pm2 projects instructions for setting this up.  https://pm2.keymetrics.io/docs/usage/quick-start/.
+Typically this is `npm install pm2@latest -g` as root

 ## Configuration